 Firstly, the plants must be kept in a frost-free place.
 This means they cannot be left in an unheated greenhouse or polytunnel.
 It only takes one cold night for the plants to be killed off.
 The best place to overwinter a chilli plant is in the house, an environment warm enough for humans will be fine for a chilli plant.

-However, temperature is not the only issue for chilli plants in the winter.
-Capsicum species also need to high light levels to grow and be healthy, something that is sorely lacking in British winters.
+As important as temperature is, it is not the only issue for chilli plants in the winter.
+Capsicum species also need high light levels to grow and be healthy, something that is sorely lacking in British winters.
 Not only are the days short in winter, but also the sun shines less, and even when it does its rays are not as powerful as they are in the summer.
 No matter how warm the temperature, the low light levels of winter will stress the plants.

-Stress in chillies often casues them to drop their leaves.
-So in winter, stressed by the low light levels, chilli plants may behave like decidious trees, i.e. drop their leaves and go dormant.
+Pepper plants often respond to stress by dropping their leaves.
+So the stress from low light levels in the winter is likely to make pepper plants behave like deciduous bushes, i.e. drop their leaves and go dormant.
 When this happens watering must be reduced; over watering results in wet compost that will damage the roots.
-As the plants are not growing they do not need to be kept in the prime sunny position, and can be left in a corner to wait the winter out.

 If the plant has got overlarge, this is a good time to prune it back into a more suitable shape and size.
 But do leave plenty of stem on it, and certainly do not cut it right back to the base.